Michael Page: Early life

 Page was born in St Mary's Hospital, London to Curtis Page Sr. and Pauline Reece, who were both Lau Gar kung fu practitioners.
 His father, a British Telecom employee, hailed from Trinidad while his mother, a nurse, was from Jamaica.
 Page is a maternal nephew of Lau Gar Master Stan Brown, who was also the instructor of his father.
 He has nine siblings, three of whom are adopted.
 Page attended Quintin Kynaston School in St John's Wood, alongside Olympian judoka Ashley McKenzie.
 He grew up in NW8 near Edgware Road and Lisson Green before moving to W10 near Queen's Park in 2003.
 Since almost everyone in his family was involved in martial arts, he felt it was natural to follow suit.

+Growing up, Page was inspired by martial arts films, particularly those of Jackie Chan, Jet Li, Jean-Claude Van Damme, Bruce Lee, and Sammo Hung.

 Kickboxing career

 His father, Curtis Page Sr. was his instructor.
 Of his nine siblings, his sister Sefena and brothers Curtis Jr., Jamie, and Kalon are also kickboxing champions.

-Page began training in Lau Gar at the age of 3 and competed at his first kickboxing tournament at the age of 5.
-By the age of 8, he began to devote himself to competition and entered his first international tournament in Germany.
+Page began training in Lau Gar at the age of three and competed at his first kickboxing tournament at the age of five.
+By the age of eight, he began to devote himself to competition and entered his first international tournament in Germany.